sparks-baird/self-driving-lab-demo/README.md

 - Party drink drip bag (small) x3
 - Spectrophotometer cuvette
 - Peristaltic pump x5
-- silicon (or PTFE?) tubing (3 m) (what inner and outer diameter?)
+- silicone (or PTFE?) tubing (3 m) (what inner and outer diameter?)
 - LED light source (see https://github.com/sparks-baird/self-driving-lab-demo/discussions/52 for context)
 - tube connectors (which kind?)
-- 4-port single outlet drip manifold
+- double Wye connectors
+- silicone-to-glass glue or epoxy (to permanently fix a silicone lid to a cuvette)
+-

 The plant and party IV-style drip bags can be replaced with medical-grade chemically resistant versions that are made up of e.g. polyethylene.